mmillmor/geo_home/README.md

 Once you have a WiFi connected smart meter, create an account on the Geo Home app.
 The username and password for this account are used to connect the Geo Home integration.

-When you install the Geo Home integration, you will be prompted for a username and password.
+After downloading the Geo Home integration into HACS, remember to install it by navigating to Settings -> Devices & services -> Add integration, then select "Geo Home".
+You will be prompted for a username and password.
 Enter the ones you created from the app.
 This will create Gas and Electricity sensors, tracking the lifetime energy usage of your meters.